gregtyler/gregtyler-pichon/portfolio.md

 Portfolio

 These are websites I've worked on, some on my own, some with others.
-More recently I've been working for the University of Edinburgh, mainly on sites only accessible to university staff and students.
-This means I can't link directly to some of my more recent work.
+More recently I've been working for the University of Edinburgh, mainly on sites only accessible to university staff and students, so I can't link to that work.

-There are also some smaller projects you can access on my [play.gregtyler][1] site including [gHarmony][2] (a dating site spoof) and the page for [the Maths Society ball][3].
+You can see much of my mockups and in-progress work on [CodePen][6], and some experimental work on my [play.gregtyler][1] site.

 ## Path
 ![Path](/path-screenshot.png ":left")